Using Bitcoin At Online Gambling Sites

-Welcome to the wonderful world of Bitcoin sports betting.
-If you’re here now, you don’t likely need any more convincing to begin using the crypto-currency for betting and other forms of online gambling.
+How to use bitcoin for online gambling?
+It is much simpler than most people may think.
+Since you are reading this you likely don’t need any more convincing about using this cryptocurrency for betting and other forms of online gambling.
 But, in case you do, feel free to read our “What Is Bitcoin: What is Bitcoin and Why Should Sports Bettors Care?” article, which goes over many of the advantages Bitcoin has to currencies like the dollar when it comes to betting online.

-This guide will be useful for not only BTC sportsbooks but all types of sites that accept bitcoins, including online poker rooms and casinos.
-We’re going to be taking screenshots of the process along the way and providing a step-by-step guide to buying bitcoins, sending them to online sportsbooks, cashing out, and then converting the bitcoins back into the fiat-currency of your choosing.
+This guide will be useful for not only Bitcoin-specific online sportsbooks but all types of betting sites that accept Bitcoin, including online poker rooms and casinos.
+The guide is also useful for other cryptocurrencies, such as Bitcoin Cash, Etherum, Litecoin, and Dash.
+There are screenshots of the deposit process and a step-by-step guide to buying Bitcoin, sending them to online gambling sites, cashing out, and then converting them back into the fiat-currency.

-Our guide is going to be geared towards Americans, due to the nature of sports betting laws in the United States.
-Online sports betting remains unregulated in U.S. online betting markets.
+This guide is geared towards Americans due to the nature of sports betting laws in the United States.
+Online sports betting remains mostly unregulated in U.S. online betting markets and familiarising yourself further with Coinbase gambling policy will allow you to take a full advantage of gambling with cryptocurrencies.

 Best Bitcoin Betting Sites 2018

-Alternative To Bitcoin Sports Betting – Litecoin Sports Gambling
+Alternative To Bitcoin Sports Betting – Ethereum Sports Gambling

 Using Bitcoin For Online Gambling